abhi0931/Portfolio_Projects/Music Analysis (Python, Tableau)/README (Music Analysis).md

 ## Contributing
 Feedback and contributions to this project are welcome.

-## License
+## Licence
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT Licence.
 The use of the dataset is subject to the terms provided by its respective owner or contributor.